AndreasBackx/spotifatius/README.md

 {"text":"Twenty One Pilots - Bounce Man","tooltip":"Scaled And Icy","class":["playing"]}
 ```

-From then on you can run it from your favourite bar, see [Bar Integration](#bar-integration).
+From then on, this step will no longer be required.
 To toggle the liked state anywhere, use `toggle-liked`.

 ```shell
 $ spotifatius toggle-liked